lala-hakobyan/tech-knowledge-base/frontend-fullstack/architecture-frontend.md

 - **Adapter Pattern**
     - Allows the interface of an existing class to be used as another interface, enabling incompatible interfaces to work together.
-    - **Use Cases:** Integrating legacy systems with new applications, reusing existing code, or making different libraries/frameworks compatible.<br>
+    - **Use Cases:** Integrating legacy systems with new applications, reusing existing code, or making different libraries/frameworks compatible.

 - **Dependency Injection (DI) Pattern**
     - A pattern where a component receives its dependencies from an external source rather than creating them itself, promoting Inversion of Control and decoupling.